dopefishh/praatalign/README.md

 	$ ./install\_lin
 Manual installation:

-copy all the contents of the directory to the exact folder:
+copy the binaries to the bin folder and then copy all the contents of the directory to the exact folder:

 	${HOME}/.praat-dir/plugin_pralign

 #### mac
 ##### requirements
-same as linux, you have to put compiled htk binaries in the bin folder though.
+same as linux

 ##### installation
+Automatic installation:

+	$ ./install\_mac
+Manual installation:

-For mac there is currently no install script.
-One can install the plugin by copying all contents from this folder to the exact folder:
+copy the binaries to the bin folder and then copy all the contents of the directy to the exact folder:

-	/Users/UserName/Library/Preferences/Praat Prefs/plugin_pralign
+	${HOME}/Library/Preferences/Praat Prefs/plugin_pralign
-where you must substitute UserName by your current username.

 #### windows
 Not implemented yet.
+Also not planned for the very near future

 ### documentation
 #### interactive forced alignment